Elstead & Weyburn Neighbourhood Plan

 “By 2032 Elstead will have preserved its rural character and retained its vibrant and thriving community spirit.
 It will remain a highly desirable and attractive place to live, work and play, providing improved facilities and enhanced infrastructure that meets the needs of all residents, businesses and visitors.”

-Our Neighbourhood Plan Public Consultation (under Regulation 14) starts on Wednesday 11th March and will run for 6 weeks.
+Our Neighbourhood Plan Public Consultation (under Regulation 14) started on Wednesday 11th March and will run until Friday 8th May 2020.

 What is Regulation 14?